Freenitial/Videos_Download_Reel_Progress_Bar/README.md

 ## Installation

 ### From webstore : NO !
-Google does not approve this extension
+Google did not approve this extension

 ## OR